anmolaj/DEInfraLocal/README.md

 - Label Studio (Annotator)
 - Mlflow / W&B (Model Registry)

+## Docker
+You ll need a local docker daemon to initiate the different tooling.
+I am using Rancher desktop but there is also docker desktop available.
+- Info on Rancher Desktop: https://rancherdesktop.io

 ## Minio
 We ll leverage Minio which provides us with api similar to aws s3 and added benefit it provides UI to nivaigate through objects